-Promoting Well-being: Providing knowledge and activities that enhance well-being for students, faculty, and the broader public.
+Promoting Well-being: Providing knowledge and activities that enhance well-being for students, faculty, and the broader public are key elements of this initiative.

-The "Forest Bathing.
-Healing Art and Healing Landscape" project enriches our comprehension of the therapeutic potential of nature and art and offers pragmatic insights into designing cities that prioritize the health, happiness, and harmony of their residents.
+The "Forest Bathing, Healing Art and Healing Landscape" project enriches our comprehension of the therapeutic potential of nature and art, and offers pragmatic insights into designing cities that prioritize the health, happiness, and harmony of residents.